StarStrider23/sql_covid19/README.md

 ### 6.

 But it's more interesting to study whether there's a correlation between people getting vaccinated and new cases of infected/deceased?
 I decided to study the data monthly.
 One could study the raw data, but it's hard to read and comprehend as the numbers are quite big.
 Alternatively, one could take a country with smaller population and study the question in the context of one country.
-But I've chosen to use Tableau and also calculate the Pearson correlation coefficient.
-First of all, the Pearson correlation coefficient is a measure of linear correlation and is defined as the covariance between a pair of variables divided by a product of their standard deviations, but it can also be written as
+But I've chosen to use Tableau and also calculate Pearson correlation coefficient.
+First of all, Pearson correlation coefficient is a measure of linear correlation and is defined as the covariance between a pair of variables divided by a product of their standard deviations, but it can also be written as

 <img width="406" alt="Снимок экрана 2025-04-23 в 16 07 08" src="https://github.com/user-attachments/assets/0ea26197-6e2d-4483-b2b8-367423830d4f" />